devtut/generate/docs/algorithm/polynomial-time-bounded-algorithm-for-minimum-vertex-cover.md

 ---
-metaTitle: "Algorithm - polynomial-time bounded algorithm for Minimum Vertex Cover"
+title: "Algorithm - polynomial-time bounded algorithm for Minimum Vertex Cover"
 description: "Algorithm Pseudo Code"
+date: 2026-01-27
+tags: ["algorithm"]
 ---

 # polynomial-time bounded algorithm for Minimum Vertex Cover

 This is a polynomial algorithm for getting the minimum vertex cover of connected undirected graph.
 The time complexity of this algorithm is O(n2)

 ## Algorithm Pseudo Code

 ### Algorithm PMinVertexCover (graph G)